-6.5.10 There is currently very limited data to support the long-term performance of the method with historic structures and therefore this option has an associated high level of risk attached to it.
+6.4.13 There is currently very limited data to support the long term performance of the method with historic structures and therefore this option has an associated level of risk attached to it.
 For this reason, it has been graded Highly Unsupportive.

-6.5.11 Option B2 has been graded as Highly Unsupportive as it would require a four week consecutive closure of the railway.
+- 6.4.14 Option A2 has been graded as Highly Unsupportive as it would require a four week consecutive closure of the railway.
 This would cause significant disruptive access to the Leeds-York and Hull commuter corridor, impacting all services between Leeds and York and Leeds and Selby/Hull with no readily available diversionary route for the stopping services to Crossgates.
-This significant access that would be required to undertake these works is not currently available within the existing programme or likely to be able to be negotiated with the train operating companies.
+This significant access that would be required to undertake these works is not currently available within the existing programme or likely to be able to be negotiated with the train operating companies. - 6.4.15 The jacking option would also require the existing highway to be closed for an extended duration with diversion routes in place to enable the bridge jacking operation and associated highway realignment works to be carried out.

-6.5.12 This option is not feasible due to the length of track closure required which would not be possible with the train operating companies.
+6.4.16 This option is not feasible due to the length of track closure required which would not be possible with the train operating companies.
 This closure is required for the physical works to the bridge and does not take account of the high risk of further closure due to a failure of the structure.

-6.6 Option C Track Slue
+6.5 Option B Track Slue